Zenoh Plugin

 xxx/yyy/zzz

-The simplest matching is when both domains are identical.
-Additionally, zenoh provides more flexible matching mechanisms.
-For details, please refer to zenoh’s official documentation on key.
+The simplest match is when the two domains are identical.
+In addition, zenoh’s official documentation provides more flexible matching mechanisms.
+For details, please refer to zenoh’s official explanation of key.

 Here is a simple example: